enram/case-study/README.md

-Direction of movement | `bird-migration-altitude-profiles` Altitude | `bird-migration-altitude-profiles`, `reflectivity-ppi` Time | `bird-migration-altitude-profiles`, `reflectivity-ppi` Geospatial position of radars | `radars` (can be used in combination with `bird-migration-altitude-profiles` and `reflectivity-ppi`)
+Direction of movement | `bird-migration-altitude-profiles` Altitude | `bird-migration-altitude-profiles`, `reflectivity-ppi` Time | `bird-migration-altitude-profiles`, `reflectivity-ppi` Geospatial position of the radars | `radars` (can be used in combination with `bird-migration-altitude-profiles` and `reflectivity-ppi`)
-Geospatial position of migration around radars | `reflectivity-ppi` Radar reflectivity | `bird-migration-altitude-profiles`, `reflectivity-ppi` Bird density | `bird-migration-altitude-profiles` Daily patterns | `bird-migration-altitude-profiles`
+Geospatial position of migration around the radars | `reflectivity-ppi` Radar reflectivity | `bird-migration-altitude-profiles`, `reflectivity-ppi` Bird density | `bird-migration-altitude-profiles` Daily patterns | `bird-migration-altitude-profiles`